Victory

 The shadow of Persia may eat the sun

-But the bright star of Macedon soon will emerge
+But the bright star of Macedon soon shall emerge

-To restore Philip's light to the world before two weeks are done
+To restore Father's light to the world before two weeks are done

-While they searched for prophets in Egypt a year
+While they fished for omens in Egypt a year

 We've amassed a magnificent force